mayaanne/foundations/week-1/git-new-repo-github-pages-blog.md

 [Week 1 Home](README.md)

-# Setup new Repo, create GitHub pages Blog Challenge
+# Setup new Repo & Create Blog Challenge

 ## Learning Competencies
 By the end of this you should be able to:

 - Create a new repository
-- Know what GitHub pages is
+- Understand what GitHub pages are
 - Have a skeletal framework to build your blog

 ## Summary
-Today you'll begin a blog that you'll continue to work on during Foundations.
-The challenge is designed as a walk through challenge to get you setup for future practice.
+Today you'll begin a blog that you'll work on throughout Foundations and you'll do so using a service called [GitHub Pages](https://pages.github.com/).
+You'll create a repo, clone a repo, add some files and push it up to GitHub Pages.

-To build a blog, we'll you'll use a service called "GitHub pages".

-The purpose of the blog is triple fold:
-- To continue honing your skills in GitHub workflow
-- To provide a home for assignments and reflections
-- To practice HTML, CSS and JS.

-When building your blog, you might find it really tempting to tinker around.
-The visual element adds an compelling layer of satisfaction (or dissatisfaction) if certain aspects don't 'look' how you want them to.

-But don't be distracted.
-While this is your learning journey, we can tell you many students have fallen into the trap of loosing too much time tinkering.
-Stay focused, stay sharp.
-You're not here to learn everything or to go deep.
-Keep your learning objectives in mind and hone your practice.

 ## Application